rushidarge/Boundary-Patch-Refinement-Paper-Implementation-/README.md

 Sensitivity to Training Data: The effectiveness of BPR heavily depends on the quality and diversity of the training data.
 Datasets with poor boundary annotations or limited object sizes might not translate well to real-world scenarios.

 Known limitations:
-1. It increases the inference time of segmentation.
+1. It slows down the segmentation inference time.

 Future work:
 1. we can implement this in the segmentation architecture itself.